 And, apparently, Jesus notices.

-A humble attitude of thanksgiving escorts us on to “holy ground.”
+A humble attitude of thanksgiving escorts us to “holy ground.”

-And, like the one leper in Luke 17, may we never, ever forget to simply stop and tell the Lord “thank you.”
+And, like that one leper in Luke 17, may we never, ever forget to simply stop and tell the Lord “thank you.”

 Soli Deo Gloria, Nick